-Christmas is one of the most important Christian holidays that is observed most commonly on the 25th of December on all of the continents of the world.
+Christmas is one of the most important Christian holidays, being observed most commonly on the 25 December on all of the continents across the world.
 Nowadays, this celebration brings people together in many ways, inclusively by attending various Christmas markets around the globe.

 However, what some people might not know about Christmas is that, if traced to its roots, this Christian holiday was initially celebrated by pagan Germanic peoples since ancient times.
 Yule, Yuletide or Yulefest (literally meaning ‘Yule time’ or ‘Yule feast’ respectively) was a midwinter festival celebrated by several Germanic-speaking populations including the Norsemen, the Goths, or the Anglo-Saxons.

-With respect to the festival which was celebrated by the Norsemen in the time of the Viking Age, Yule was observed in the middle of January and was characterized by feasts, sacrifices to the Norse gods, and gifts given to each other.
-Beer and pork were also pivotal features to the celebration of Yule during the feasts.
+With respect to the festival that was celebrated by the Norsemen in the time of the Viking Age, Yule was observed in the middle of January and was characterized by feasts, sacrifices to the Norse gods, and gifts given to each other.
+Beer and pork were also central to the celebration of Yule during the feasts.

-In the wake of the Christianisation of Scandinavia as well as of other Germanic-speaking areas in Northwestern Europe, the Yule festival was subsequently Christianised into modern day Christmas, yet it did preserve some notable characteristics of the former pagan celebration, albeit with a different name, such as the Yule boar (the Christmas ham), the Yule goat (an ornament still used in Northern Europe), the Yule log (the Christmas block) or the Yule singing (modern Christmas carols).
+In the wake of the Christianization of Scandinavia (as well as of other Germanic-speaking areas in Northwestern Europe), the Yule festival was subsequently Christianized into modern day Christmas, yet it did preserve some notable characteristics of the former pagan celebration, albeit with a different name, such as the Yule boar (the Christmas ham), the Yule goat (an ornament still used in Northern Europe), the Yule log (the Christmas block) or the Yule singing (modern Christmas carols).

 - Denmark: Julemanden (meaning the Yule man/father in Danish)